shubhamshekhar23/universe/README.md

 port used : 1234

 Steps for starting the server -
-1.run "npm install"
+1. Run "npm install"
-2.start the mongodb server at port 27017 locally 3.Command to start the node server : "npm start"
+2. Start the mongodb server at port 27017 locally
+3. Command to start the node server : "npm start"

 All the test data to populate the database is inside TestData Folder.